tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

-[XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput) was by far the simplest OS API to work with.
-The function `XInputGetState()` will query the current state at a gamepad index and return `ERROR_SUCCESS` if it was successful, so detecting an gamepad can be done with a simple loop:
+[XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput) was by far the simplest OS API I had to work with on `space-shooter.c`.
+The function `XInputGetState()` queries the current state at a gamepad index and returns `ERROR_SUCCESS` if it's successful, so detecting an gamepad can be done with a simple loop:

 ```c
 XINPUT_STATE xInputState;